sayofan/ExifMapOverlay/README.md

 `python -m PyInstaller .\src\exifMapOverlay.py --onedir --noconsole --icon .\scratch\logo.ico`

 ## Settings
-I plan to include a few settings in an ini file.
-Currently, the settings file is kept in a tempfolder and only some of its settings are actually read.
-A settings file with default values will be created the first time the tool is executed.
+There are a few simple settings like position of the window which are kept in a .json file.
+The file is stored in the temp folder and will be created upon the first execution of ExifMapOverlay with default parameters.
 The contents of the settings file are
 ```jsonc
 {